saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-handlers.md

 `createProtectedHandler` will check if:

 - the request has `saleor-api-url` header of the Saleor instance
-- the API URL has been registered, with help of the APL
+- the API URL has been registered with the help of the APL
-- the request has `authorization-bearer`
+- the request has an `authorization-bearer`
 - the auth token is a valid JWT token created by the Saleor running on the given URL
 - user has required permissions in the token

-For example purposes our endpoint will only log welcome message:
+For example purposes, our endpoint will only log the welcome message:

 ```typescript
 import {